whbrewer/spc/README.md

     > ./spc install https://github.com/whbrewer/spc-fmendel-plugin/releases/download/v2.0.1/fmendel-spc-linux-x86_64.zip

-## UPDATING SPC

-To update SPC: if you got the code using "git clone https://github.com/whbrewer/spc.git" you can just do "git pull" within the spc directory.
-If the database schema changes from the version you have, you may need to run "./spc migrate" to migrate the new changes to the database.
-However, DB schema changes do not occur often, and should be annotated in the commits.

-For more information, see user's manual at http://spc.readthedocs.io

 ## QUESTIONS

 For more info, check out the documentation in the docs folder.
 Send questions [Wes Brewer](https://www.ornl.gov/staff-profile/wes-h-brewer).